Rails 6 Database Record Pagination with Pagy

 <%= render partial: "shared/paginator", locals: { pagy: @pagy }%>

 And that's it.
 Behold the blazing fast beauty of Pagy.
-The result will look like the below.

 In this post we added pagination to a Rails 6 app using the Pagy gem.
 We also used Bootstrap to style the paginator and used Font Awesome icons for the navigators and seperator.